mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     ![API-portal-header](img/API-portal-header.png)

 * **API Portal**
-    Now you can download API specifications in both OpenAPI3 3 format and Swagger 2 format in Json and Yaml.
+    Now you can **download API specifications** in both OpenAPI3 3 and Swagger 2 format in Json and Yaml.

 ## Improvements